 If you're painting your furniture, now's the time to be as creative as you want.
 Because you're creating a nursery, you may want to use bright, fun colors.
 Or create a calm and comforting space for your little one.
 It's up to you.

-When painting children's furniture, it's important to choose a low-VOC paint like True Value EasyCare® Ultra Premium latex paint and primer in-one.
+When painting children's furniture, it's important to choose a low-VOC paint like True Value EasyCare® Ultra Premium Interior Paint.

 These high-quality paint products have reduced amounts of volatile organic compounds (VOCs).
 Compared to traditional latex paints, these products release fewer fumes.
 Low-VOC primers and paints are applied the same way as conventional paints and primers and cost about the same as most manufacturers' top-of-the-line paints.
 They can be cleaned and disposed of easily without the use of strong solvents.

 Take a step back and admire the new nursery you've created on a budget.
 From trash to treasure, your resourcefulness has paid off in cost savings, as well as a lowered environmental impact.

 Here’s what you’ll need to complete this project successfully.

 Before you begin, use the shopping list below to uncheck the tools you already have to complete this project.

 Then, print or save your updated list and bring it to your local True Value hardware store, where an expert Hardwarian will give you the remaining tools and expert advice you need to complete this project.